 If you cannot make it to the exam on time due to unexpected general circumstances, please send an email to the SSC on the same day stating the reason, your name and your student ID.

-The SSC makes a list of all the students who report having missed the exam due to general circumstances beyond their control and sends this list to the Examinations Board.
+The SSC makes a list of all the students who report having missed the exam due to general circumstances beyond their control and sends this list to the Board of Examiners.

-The Examinations Board decide on whether a special provision will be made for these students.
+The Board of Examiners decide on whether a special provision will be made for these students.

-The SSC or the Examinations Board informs the students of the decision.
+The SSC or the Board of Examiners informs the students of the decision.